Pineapple

 DefinitionThis section has been translated automatically.

-The pineapple (Ananas comosus or Ananas sativus) is a plant species of the family Bromeliaceae.
-The home of the pineapple is in tropical South America.
-Today, numerous varieties are spread over the entire tropical region.
+The pineapple (Ananas comosus or Ananas sativus) is a plant species from the bromeliad family (Bromeliaceae).
+The pineapple is native to tropical South America.
+Today, numerous varieties are distributed throughout the tropics.
 They are usually grown in large plantations.
-The plant reaches a height of 50cm up to 2m.
+The plant reaches a height of 50cm to 2m.
 The leaves of the pineapple grow up to 1m long and form a leaf rosette with a central funnel.
 They are firm, curved and often have thorns.

-Bromelain, a mixture of endopeptidases, is obtained from the fruit stems of harvested plants (also contained in the fruits).
-Bromelain is used for meat preparation in a similar way to papain (from papaya) (meat becomes more tender through enzymatic pretreatment with bromelain).
+Bromelain, a mixture of endopeptidases, is obtained from the fruit stems of the harvested plants (also contained in the fruit).
+Similar to papain (from papaya), bromelain is used to prepare meat (meat becomes tougher through enzymatic pre-treatment with bromelain).

 Trade namesThis section has been translated automatically.